 A well-designed internship gives you the opportunity to explore career possibilities, explore personal growth, develop career-related contacts, and apply theory you learned in the classroom in “real world” situations.
-Also, you will find that an internship usually will motivate you and “re-energize” you back in the classroom.

 How do I Begin?

 Make a choice about receiving credit.
 If you decide to receive credit, then you will need to register for the class or tutorial where you will have the opportunity to engage with other students taking internships, and where you can deepen your experience by integrating your academic work with your internship work.You will most often accomplish this through selected reading and writing assignments.

 For elective credit plan to register for APP 190 or APP-190SS.
-For practicum credit in your major, plan to register for (the name of your major) followed by 190, for example, BIO-190, SOC-190,EB-190, etc.).
-You will need the approval for your practicum from the supervising faculty member in your major.
-Faculty Internship Coordinators may change from year to year so check with your academic advisor about the point person in your major department.
-Bear in mind that departments have varying requirements for receiving credit.
-You may not assume that any practicum you obtain will be approved for credit in your major.
-Check with your Practicum Faculty representative first!
+For practicum credit in your major, plan to register for (the name of your major) followed by 190, for example, BIO-190, etc.).
+You will need the approval for your practicum from the supervising faculty member in your major.Check with your academic adivsor about the current Faculty Internship Coordinator in your specific major.
+Departments will have varying requirements for receiving credit.
+Do not assume that any practicum you obtain will be approved for credit in your major.

 How Many Credits will I receive and How Many Hours will I work?

 The following chart will allow you to figure out the minimum hours that you will need to complete each week at your internship site.
 Note the biology and psychology departments have different hourly requirements.
 Please see your advisor with any questions.